You are here

 The global manufacturing purchasing managers’ index (PMI) climbed in 2017, reflecting renewed momentum in output and new orders.

 Mr Quek says there are, however, reasons for caution.
 One is that strong economic data could spur the Federal Reserve towards more aggressive rate hikes.
-So far, the consensus expecatation is for the Fed to raise rates twice in 2018.
-Now more banks – BOS among them – expect three hikes this year.
+So far, the consensus expectation is for the Fed to raise rates twice in 2018.
+Now more banks – BOS among them – expect four hikes this year.